 Following the high level of interest in this weekend, the Office of Alumni Relations sponsored a "Gay Life at Davidson" weekend in 2006.
 Approximately 40 guests attended a keynote speech by Anne Stanback '81, founding executive director of Love Makes a Family, the organization that led the fight to win marriage equality in Connecticut.
 The weekend included a meaningful roundtable discussion between current students and alumni, and the participants joined together to form the initial volunteer group for GSAND.

-Since that time, GSAND receptions have been held during many major alumni programs, including all Reunion Weekend.
+Since that time, GSAND receptions have been held during many major alumni programs, including Reunion Weekend.
+GSAND also organizes a marching group each year at the Charlotte Pride parade and hosts a post-parade alumni gathering.

 The Center for Career Development has compiled a list of resources where you can learn about LGBT rights in the workplace, gay-friendly job search organizations and websites, industry and geographic resources, and tips for assessing the inclusivity of employers.